robertdj/IntervalWavelets.jl/README.md

 A representation of a 1D or 2D function in a scaling function basis is a vector or matrix of coefficients with respect to that basis.
 The reconstruction of the function from this array is a linear combination of scaling functions.
-In *WaveletPlot* reconstructions are computed on the unit interval.
+In *IntervalWavelets* reconstructions are computed on the unit interval.

 Let `coeff` be an array with side(s) that is/are a power of 2.
 To compute the reconstruction in the Haar basis in the dyadic rationals of resolution `R`, use